-When you believe in things that you don't understand

-Then you suffer

-Superstition ain't the way
+When you believe in things that you don't understand Then you suffer Superstition ain't the way https://youtu.be/oCFuCYNx-1q educ hs, educ smcoll, educ as, educ bach, educ adv

-https://youtu.be/oCFuCYNx-1q

 So I don't want you to suffer ... or at least I want to tradeoff to do more suffering early so that you will suffer less in the long term (the optimality of that tradeoff obviously depends on your individual intertemporal discount rate).